hkohan/CleanCoin/README.md

 ### Running multi-nodes

-To run TRON on more than one node, you need to specify several seed nodes' IPs in `config.conf` in `seed.node.ip.list`:
+To run CleanCoin on more than one node, you need to specify several seed nodes' IPs in `config.conf` in `seed.node.ip.list`:
 For private testnet, the IPs are allocated by yourself.

 ## Running a local node and connecting to the public testnet